carloscortonc/cli-er/README.md

 > **Note**
 > version-generation option is auto-included by default.
 This can be configured via `CliOptions.version`

+## Custom logger

+You may change the default logger via `CliOptions.logger`.
+It contains two methods, `log` and `error`, that can be used to add a prefix to the log (e.g. "error ") or change the output color, as demonstrated in this [docker example](./examples/docker/docker.js#L122).

 ## Typescript cli

 You can check [this example](./examples/ts-cli) on how to write a full typescript cli application.